michal-h21/jekyll4ht/README.md

 matches, you can specify after which one the separator should be inserted with `excerpt_count`.  # `jekyll` package

-If you don't want to use excerpts or if you wan't to handle it yourself in a custom build file, set `excerpt_separator` as `nil`.
+If you don't want to use excerpts or if you want to handle it yourself in a custom build file, set `excerpt_separator` as `nil`.

 ### Build file

 You can specify default [make4ht build file](https://github.com/michal-h21/make4ht#build-files) with `build_file`.

+# `jekyll` package

+It is not necessary to use `jekyll` package directly in your document if you use `jekyll4ht` command, as it is included automatically when the finished document is published.
+It is included in this example only to illustrate the YAML configuration.

 ## Example document: